Wellbeing

 What happens if my son feels excluded because he can’t access social media?

-The school is committed to fostering an inclusive environment.
-By implementing this policy across the board, all students in Junior School and Year 7 will be in the same position.
-In addition, the school will promote activities, programs, and discussions to strengthen in-person friendships and build resilience.
+The School is committed to fostering an inclusive environment.
+By implementing this policy across the board, all students in Junior School and Years 7 and 8 will be in the same position.
+In addition, the School will promote activities, programs and discussions to strengthen in-person friendships and build resilience.

-What measures is the school taking to educate students about responsible technology use?
+What measures are the School taking to educate students about responsible technology use?

-Will this policy be extended to other year groups in the future?
+Will this delay be extended to other year groups in the future?

 What are some examples of retro phones?